diospiroverde/WazzApp/README.md

 You may also run the provided application image.
 You will be prompted at start for menu integration.

+You can install via snapd at https://snapcraft.io/wazzapp.

+If you already have snapd just run _sudo snap install wazzapp_

 You may install node.js, npm, git and then clone the code and run it.

  For this you should run:\